sonatype/operator-nxrm3/README.md

 2. Install all the descriptors for the operator to your Kubernetes/OpenShift
    cluster:
   a. `scripts/install.sh`
+3. Expose the new NXRM outside the cluster:
+  a. `kubectl expose deployment --type=NodePort example-nxrm-sonatype-nexus`
+  b.
+Create a Route in OpenShift to the new service, port 8081.

 To uninstall all the descriptors for the operator, run `scripts/uninstall.sh`.